- 1.1. What is the JET Programme?

 1. You have not participated in the JET Programme in the last three years and;

-2. You were a JET Programme participant for less than five years in total.
+2. You were not a JET Programme participant for more than six years in total.

-No, it is not possible for an applicant or accepted participant to change the date and/or location of his/her interview and/or departure.
+- No, it is not possible for an applicant or accepted participant to change the date and/or location of their interview and/or departure.
 All new participants will arrive in Japan on a designated arrival date.